 Chinese New Year

 Chinese New Year falls on the first day of the month of the new lunar calendar.
-We need to celebrate with more delicious Chinese dishes to make this lantern festival feel special.
+We need to celebrate with more delicious Chinese dishes to make this Lunar New Year feel special.

 Sharing Different Cultures and Food